mlab817/coffee-business/frothing.md

 of the pitcher, (steaming method) with no attention being paid to the creating of foar Frothed milk: Milk that has been carefully steamed and expanded to create a com velvet foam, and the foam has not yet separated from the milk.
+Foamed milk: Milk that has been carefully steamed, and has expanded. (same as for the frothed milk) But when allowed to set, the foam rises and settles at the top of the milk Allowing it to be scooped out by a spoon.
+Pre-flavoured steamed milk: You can steam pre-flavored milk or you can create a ilavor of your own.
+Simply, add I ounce of an Italian Style syrup (any Nlavor) to 1/3 pitcher of cold milk (follow the steaming methods).
+You will then have a lightly Navored steamed milk with very tasty foam, for making lattes or drinking as is.
+Espresso Based Beverages:
+CAPPUCCINO
+A standard cappuccino is one part espresso with about three parts of frothed milk.
+Cappuccino is more coffee and less milk using foam milk.
+The foam milk on top of the cappuccino acts as an insulator to helps retain the heat of the liquid, allowing it to stay longer hotier LATTE
+Consistency is milkier than cappuccino.
+One part espresso with at least five parts stared (hot) milk and only a small amount of froth on top.
+Latte is less coffee and more milk and has periorming latte art by the skilled Barista.
+MOCHA
+One part espresso with one part chocolate syrup and two or three parts of frothed milk optionally topped with whipped cream and chocolate drizzle.
+Working with a new Italinn style syrup (based on a 12oz. cup) 1 oz.
+New Flavor Italian Syrup
+1 shot Espresso
+Steamed Milk
+Easy
+Guideline for Adding Flavor
+I.
+- Flavor
+2.
+Espresso
+3
+Blend well (you can mix them together with a bar spoon)
+4. Steamed Milk
+Whipped Cream and Garnish
+For best results combine in order given.
+Blend before adding toppings Combinine Two Syrups:
+Start with a ½ ounce of each flavour.